I’m Jocelyn Mueller

 This NIDA-funded study aims to understand factors associated with the progression of adolescent-onset substance use disorder into adulthood in a high-risk mixed gender sample.

-Methods: This multi-site longitudinal study, conducted in collaboration with the University of Colorado, follows a cohort of clinical probands and their siblings from adolescence into adulthood, with ongoing data collection in a fourth wave (current ages 35–40).
-Validated structured interviews were used across waves, including the Composite International Diagnostic Interview (CIDI) and the CIDI Substance Abuse Module to assess alcohol and other substance use, and the Diagnostic Interview Schedule for Children (DISC) and the Diagnostic Interview Schedule (DIS) to assess antisocial behavior, generalized anxiety disorder, and major depressive disorder.
+Methods: This multi-site longitudinal study follows a cohort of clinical probands and their siblings from adolescence into adulthood, with ongoing data collection in a fourth wave (current ages 35–40).
+Validated structured interviews were used across waves to assess alcohol and other substance use, antisocial behavior, generalized anxiety disorder, and major depressive disorder.

 -